|Style||Fully Escorted & Guided

 This afternoon, visit the Vocal Leo, a group of 14 talented singers who perform under the direction of Corina Campos, general and musical director of this unique, award-winning group known internationally for its distinctive interpretation of choral music.
 The group is named for the Cuban guitar virtuoso, composer and orchestra conductor, Leo Brower.
 After watching a performance or rehearsal, discuss the professional music scene in Cuba and the USA.

-After time to rest at the hotel, enjoy dinner on your own. we recommend dining at a privately owned paladar.
-Feel free to ask your Cuban guide for recommendations.
+Enjoy dinner on your own this evening.
+We recommend dining at a paladar.
+Feel free to choose one from the list we provided or ask your Cuban guide for alternative recommendations.
+Breakfast & lunch provided.

 Las Terrazas was founded shortly after the Cuban Revolution in 1959 as a model community, where local farmers, known as campesinos, moved closer together in order to help each other overcome the hardships of sleeping in huts with thatched roofs, of living without electricity and of living without local schools or medical services.